matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

     component: web
 ```

-- Config File:
+**Config File**

-    - Pod - Run a container.
+- Pod: Run a container.
-    - Service - setup networking inside Kubernetes cluster.
+- Service: Setup networking inside Kubernetes cluster.
 - StatefulSet.
 - ReplicaController.

 ![Object types](docker_img/objectTypes.png "Object types")

 ### Pod

-- Node used by kubernetes to run some number of different objects.
+- Node used by Kubernetes to run some number of different objects.
-- Smallest thing that we can deploy.
+- The smallest thing that we can deploy.
 - Can run one or more container inside it.

 ![Alt text](docker_img/pod.png "pod")

-- Containers related to each other.
+**Containers related to each other**

 ![Postgres Pod](docker_img/postgres-pod.png "Postgres Pod")

 **Object Types**

-- Pods - Runs one or more closely related containers.
+- Pods: Runs one or more closely related containers.
-- Services - Sets up networking in a Kubernetes Cluster.
+- Services: Sets up networking in a Kubernetes Cluster.
     - ClusterIP
-    - NodePort - Exposes a container to the outside world (for DEV only).
+    - NodePort: Exposes a container to the outside world (for DEV only).
     - LoadBalancer
     - Ingress